(737) 241-3988

 Second Job (Part-Time)

-The most common reason for taking on a second job is to help pay off debt—specifically, payday loans, as they are high-cost financial products.
-Consider finding a part-time job that will bring you extra dollars in your pocket.
+The easiest way to avoid borrowing money from lenders is to make money yourself.
+Try a part-time job that will help you earn extra dollars daily or weekly, depending on the payment method.
 You can try network marketing, babysitting, or a handmade hobby that helps you earn cash.

 Pawn Shop Loans

 Pawn shop loans are short-term secured loans at a pawn shop or jewelry store.
 They’re typically cheaper than traditional payday loans.
 The pawn shop loan amount depends on the object’s value you brought.
-They’re also easier to get because they don’t require a credit check or checking account, which means anyone who qualifies can take advantage of them.
+Such loans don’t require a credit check or checking account because you’ll receive your money immediately.

 Unlike payday loans, which are due in full after only two or four weeks, pawn shop loans have up to six months of repayment.
-As a result, it gives you more time to pay off your debt, lowers your interest rate, and helps you avoid late fees or other penalties that come with missing payments on payday loans.
+Simply put, you have more time to cover the debt and lower your interest rate.
+You’ll avoid late fees or other penalties that come with missing payments on payday loans.

 Title Loans

 A title loan is a short-term secured loan that requires the borrower to put up their car title as collateral.
-The borrower gets the money they need immediately and then pays back the loan proceeds with interest in equal installments over time (usually three or six months).
+You receive the money you need immediately and then pay back the loan proceeds with interest in equal installments over time.
+The average repayment term ranges usually from three to six months.

 0% APR Introductory Credit Cards